bobquest33/go-agree/README.md

 ```

-Read the godoc for configuration options - they include things like addresses of other nodes in the cluster.
+Read the godoc for configuration options - they include things like addresses of other nodes in the cluster and Raft configuration.

+## Step 3: Making mutations and observing the result

 ### Mutating the value